tomduck/pandoc-xnos/DEVELOPERS.md

 Testing
 -------

-Unit tests for pandoc-xnos are provided in test/.
+Unit tests for pandoc-xnos are provided in `test/`.
+Integration tests are in `test/integration`.

 Preparing a Release